anatosun/plex2mix/README.md

 # Plex2Mix

 Plex2Mix is a Plex music downloader geared towards DJs that self-host their music on a Plex server.
-It allows downloading selected playlists locally on your computer and dump them in `m3u8` format.
+It allows downloading selected playlists locally on your computer and dump them into `m3u8` files.
 This is meant to ease the import to DJ software such as Rekordbox, Traktor or Mixxx.

 ## Why not using Plexamp download feature?